-The Pan Enfield Alliance has a history of training Design Technology colleagues very successfully - with all trainees having found employment immediately after training.
+Modern Languages at the Pan Enfield Alliance has a history of training colleagues very successfully - with all trainees having found employment immediately after training.
 Previous trainees have commented on the extent of support they received as well as the practical and pedagogical skills they learnt during their time with us.

 How school placements work

-Students apply to the Pan Enfield Alliance and the school of their choice for the main placement.
+Students apply to the Pan Enfield Alliance and can request the school in which they wish to train.
 Most of our previous trainees have lived locally, but due to our reputation, we have trained colleagues from across London.
-You will be teaching 11-18 year olds and will be within an Alliance of over a dozen schools, in 2 placements and with the opportunity to spend some time in additional schools.
-Your placements run for the whole training year, with 1 day per week at university.
+You will be teaching 11-18 year olds and will be within an alliance of 13 schools.
+Your placement runs for the whole of the training year, with 1 day per week at university.